Blog

 1. Press Win + R, type services.msc and press Enter.

-2. Ensure that the following services are running:
+2. Make sure the following services are running:

-If any of them do not work, right-click and select "Run."
+If any of them aren't working, right-click and select "Run."

 7. Verifying your Microsoft account settings (Windows 10 and 11)

-If you have trouble signing in to your Microsoft account, the system may report a network error.
+If you have trouble signing in to your Microsoft account, the system may display a network error.

 Steps: